ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 Because the root keys are under your control, you don't have to contact IBM to remove authorization.

-Do not remove IAM authorization between Cloud Block Storage and the KMS instance and then delete a block storage or image resource.
+Do not remove IAM authorization between Cloud Block Storage and the KMS instance and then delete a block storage volume, snapshot, or image resource.
 This causes the root key in the KMS instance to remain registered with the deleted resource.
-You must delete all BYOK volumes and images before removing IAM authorization.
+You must delete all BYOK volumes, snapshots, or images before removing IAM authorization.
 {: important}

 To make your data inaccessible, but retain it on the IBM Cloud: